astrosega/astrosega.github.io/_teaching/2025-spring-teaching-2.md

 -----------
 In this course, engineering and science majors will learn about the electromagnetic phenomena and the motion under electromagnetic fields.
 They will learn the basics of electronics (circuits) and of how day-to-day electromechanic technology works.
 They will also learn about the nature of a classical fields and the mathematics behinf working with fields.

-There's a lot more information about this course -- including details about the textbook, who should/shouldn't take this class, how your grade is calculated, and a checklist for success -- in the [syllabus](../files/2049C.pdf).
+There's a lot more information about this course -- including details about the textbook, who should/shouldn't take this class, and how your grade is calculated -- in the [syllabus](../files/2049C.pdf).

 Course Material
 --------------